The conference took place over the weekend of January 30th/31st and was a great success, very well attended and received much praise.

 We have five excellent speakers lined up for you over two nights.

-Saturday 30th January will focus on the wonders of migration.
-Samantha Franks from the BTO will give us a talk with a focus on the amazing journeys undertaken by waders.
+The first evening of the conference will focus on the wonders of migration.
+Samantha Franks from the BTO will present a talk on the declining fortunes of the UK’s Curlews and the work that is being undertaken to conserve them.
 Simon and Niki from Inglorious Bustards will share the spectacle of the migration at the Straits of Gibraltar and onwards to Africa.

 On Sunday we concentrate on inclusivity in birding.
 We have our very own Mya Bambrick to talk to you about the Cameron Bespolka Trust.
 Nadia Shaikh from the RSPB will talk about the challenges of the lack of diversity in conservation.